The Study Trips Abroad Program

 The Trust’s membership soon supported the programs alone, and we strayed from a rigid focus on Americana to include garden design, musical performances, factory tours, wine, and gourmet food!
 Thanks to our wonderful English facilitators, Specialtours, and our academic connections, we have met fascinating curators, learned collectors, and the gracious owners of private houses, castles, conservation studios, workshops, and palaces.
 While the Trust has explored many well-traveled destinations, we have also endeavored to tackle harder-to-reach locales in Eastern Europe too, which have been an especially rewarding effort, particularly Hungary, Poland, Russia, and Estonia.

-In 2014, the program expanded to two destinations per year, which have typically required multiple tours, and we will bump up to three in 2018.
+In 2014, the program expanded to two destinations per year, which have typically required multiple tours, and were bumped up to three in 2018.
 The Study Trips Abroad have offered education, excitement, and entertainment, and we have all enjoyed learning together with many smart and interesting friends and colleagues.